-Students who enroll and begin classes but withdraw prior to course completion (after three business days of signing the contract) will have the following schedule of tuition earned by the school apply.
+Students who enroll and begin classes, but withdraw prior to course completion (after three business days of signing the contract) will have the following schedule of tuition earned by the school apply.
 All refunds are based on scheduled hours:

-Percent of Scheduled Time Enrolled to Total Program Total TuitionSchool Shall Retain

-0.01% to 60%

-Prorated based on percentage of scheduled attendance
+Percent of Scheduled Time Enrolled to Total Program Total Tuition School Shall Retain 0.01% to 60% Prorated based on percentage of scheduled attendance 60.01 and over % 100%

-60.01% and over

-5. Return of Title IV - Special note to students receiving Unsubsidized/Subsidized/PLUS/Perkins loans, AGC/National SMART/PELL/SEOG grants or other aid, if you withdraw from school prior to the completion of the equivalent to 60 percent of the workload in any given payment period, a calculation using the percentage completed will be applied to the funds received or that could have been received that will determine the amount of aid the student earned.
+- 5. Return of Title IV Special note to students receiving Unsubsidized/Subsidized/PLUS/Perkins loans, AGC/National SMART/PELL/SEOG grants or other aid, if you withdraw from school prior to the completion of the equivalent to 60 percent of the workload in any given payment period, a calculation using the percentage completed will be applied to the funds received or that could have been received that will determine the amount of aid the student earned.
 Unearned funds would be returned to the program in the order stated below by both the school and/or the student.
 Student liability to loan funds will continue to be paid in accordance to the original promissory note terms.
 Funds owed by the student to the Grant programs are limited to 50% of the gross award received.
 Sample Calculation: completion of 25% of the payment period or enrollment period earns only 25% of the aid disbursed or that could have been disbursed.
 If applicable, this would be the first calculation to determine the amount of aid that the student would be eligible for from the Title IV Financial Aid programs.
 A second calculation would take place to determine the amount earned by the institution during the period of enrollment.
-If any refunds are due based in the Return of Title IV calculation of the institutional refund policy calculation, any refunds will be made as soon as possible but not later than 45 days from the determination of withdrawal date in the order stated in section CFR 34 section
+If any refunds are due based in the Return of Title IV calculation of the institutional refund policy calculation, any refunds will be made as soon as possible but not later than 45 days from the determination of withdrawal date in the order stated in section CFR 34 section 668.22.

-668.22.
 The order of payment of refunds is, 1.
 Unsubsidized Loans from Direct Loan, 2.
 Subsidized Loans from Direct Loan, 3.
 PLUS (Parent) Direct Loan 4.
 PELL Grant.
-This order would apply in accordance to the aid programs available at the institution.

-- 6. Other Settlement In situations of mitigating circumstances such as illness, disabling accident or death in the immediate family or other circumstances beyond the control of the student, the school shall make a settlement, with the student, which is reasonable and may exceed the tuition refund policy. - 7.
+This order would apply in accordance to the aid programs available at the institution. - 6.
+Other Settlement In situations of mitigating circumstances such as illness, disabling accident or death in the immediate family or other circumstances beyond the control of the student, the school shall make a settlement, with the student, which is reasonable and may exceed the tuition refund policy. - 7.
 Termination of enrollment A student's enrollment will be terminated by the school when: - The student notifies the school of his/her withdrawal. - The student fails an academic probation or violates the school's rules and policies. - The student is absent for fourteen (14) consecutive calendar days.
 The fifteenth (15th) day then constitutes the termination date. - The student does not return from an approved Leave of Absence on the scheduled date of return.
 The scheduled date of return constitutes the formal termination date.
 The withdrawal date for the purpose of calculating a refund is always the student's last day of attendance.
 NOTE: The school monitors attendance on a weekly basis.
 Unofficial withdrawals for non-clock hour students are determined by the school through monitoring of student's completion of class participation in learning activities such as class assignments, examinations, tutorials, computer- assisted instruction, participation in academic advisement or other academic activities.
-The time elapsed between the last day of physical attendance and the termination date and any approved Leaves of Absence will not be included in the refund computation. - 8.
-School Closing / Course Cancellation If a school is permanently closed and no longer offers instruction after the student enrolled, the student shall be entitled to a pro-rata refund of tuition.
+The time elapsed between the last day of physical attendance and the termination date and any approved Leaves of Absence will not be included in the refund computation.